MiNT UK 2025

 Empty space, drag to resize

-Rob has been the Commercial Director of SimFit2Drive for the past 2 years.
+Rob has been the CCO of SimFit2Drive for the past 2 years.
 Originally from an engineering background, he has previously held senior sales and marketing, product management and engineering positions with various technology companies in the UK and overseas, including a leading medical laser manufacturer and a supplier of force-plate technology for biomechanics.Over the past year, Rob has been integral to SimFit2Drive’s moves to develop their driving simulators into a dedicated treatment platform for neurorehabilitation in collaboration with Hobbs Rehabilitation.

 Empty space, drag to resize